greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/dml.html.md

 ...
 "ERROR","53200","out of shared memory",,"You might need to increase max_locks_per_transaction.",,,,"LOCK TABLE ...
 ```

-**Note:** "shared memory" in this context refers to the shared memory of the internal object: the lock slots.
+> **Note** "shared memory" in this context refers to the shared memory of the internal object: the lock slots.
 "Out of shared memory" does *not* refer to exhaustion of system- or Greenplum-level memory resources.

 As the hint describes, consider increasing the [`max_locks_per_transaction`](../ref_guide/config_params/guc-list.html) server configuration parameter when you encounter this error.